Cadmium poisoning: Acute

 Acute exposure to cadmium fumes may cause flu-like symptoms including chills, fever, and muscle ache sometimes referred to as "the cadmium blues."
 Symptoms may resolve after a week if there is no respiratory damage.
 More severe exposures can cause tracheobronchitis, pneumonitis, and pulmonary edema.
 Symptoms of inflammation may start hours after the exposure and include cough, dryness and irritation of the nose and throat, headache, dizziness, weakness, fever, chills, and chest pain.

 Chronic

 Complications of cadmium poisoning include cough, anemia, and kidney failure (possibly leading to death).
-Cadmium exposure increases one's chances of developing cancer.
-Similar to zinc, long-term exposure to cadmium fumes can cause life long anosmia.
+Cadmium exposure increases the chances of developing cancer.
+Similar to zinc, long-term exposure to cadmium fumes can cause lifelong anosmia.

 Bone and joints

 One of the main effects of cadmium poisoning is weak and brittle bones.
 The bones become soft (osteomalacia), lose bone mineral density (osteoporosis), and become weaker.
 This results in joint and back pain, and increases the risk of fractures.
 Spinal and leg pain is common, and a waddling gait often develops due to bone deformities caused by the long-term cadmium exposure.
 The pain eventually becomes debilitating, with fractures becoming more common as the bone weakens.
 Permanent deformation in bones can occur.
-In extreme cases of cadmium poisoning, more body weight causes a fracture.
+In extreme cases of cadmium poisoning, mere body weight can cause a fracture.